FZambia/centrifuge/README.md

 To connect to Centrifuge from browser pure [Websockets](http://en.wikipedia.org/wiki/WebSocket) or [SockJS](https://github.com/sockjs/sockjs-client) library can be used.
+So it works in both modern and old browsers (IE 7 supported).

-Centrifuge's backend is built on top of [Tornado](http://www.tornadoweb.org/en/stable/) - extremely fast and mature Python's async web server.
+Centrifuge's backend is built on top of [Tornado](http://www.tornadoweb.org/en/stable/) - extremely fast and mature Python's asynchronous web server.

 Centrifuge scales using [Redis](http://redis.io/) PUB/SUB capabilities.
 Single full-featured instance of Centrifuge run by default without extra dependency